Mitra Jalali

-Mitra Jalali (born 1986) is the City Council President and the Council Member for Ward 4 in Saint Paul, Minnesota.
+Mitra Jalali (born 1986) is a former City Council President and Council Member for Ward 4 in Saint Paul, Minnesota.
 She became the first Iranian-American elected official in Minnesota when she was elected to the Saint Paul City Council in 2018.
 In January 2025, Jalali announced her resignation from the city council effective February 5, 2025.

 Early life and career

 Jalali was born to immigrant parents in Minnesota.
 Her father, Hossein Jalali, came to the U.S. from Iran as a high school exchange student in Rochester, Minnesota, in 1978, when he was 16 years old.
 Her mother was adopted from South Korea by a family in Owatonna, Minnesota.
 Her parents met in college.

 Jalali's father organizes the annual Twin Cities Iranian Culture Festival.

 After college, Jalali started her professional career as a teacher in New Orleans.
 After teaching, she worked as a community organizer and as a staffer to then U.S. Representative Keith Ellison.